 Medical billing fraud and abuse can take years to detect.
 The first line of defense against healthcare providers who illegally bill government health care programs are the people who work there and notice it taking place.
 If you have proof of healthcare billing fraud and your qui tam lawsuit is successful, you may be awarded a percentage of the defrauded funds that are recovered.

-Here are common examples of medical billing fraud:
+Here are some common examples of medical billing fraud:

 If you have proof of medical billing fraud, you may be qualified to file a lawsuit against the healthcare provider.
 If your actions as a whistleblower lead to the government being able to recoup defrauded funds, you may be entitled to a percentage of the total amount that is recovered.